BananaTigeer/TrackMAPI/Readme.md

 For the dockerized Keycloak, the realm configuration from the local uncontainerized Keycloak has been imported to the containerized Keycloak during its creation.
 However, we still need to add users and assign roles as well as generate a new client secret key.

-Addendum: _If you need to enable MongoDB service again, run the command in terminal:_
+_Addendum: If you need to enable MongoDB service again later, run the command in terminal:_

     systemctl start mongodb.service